AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 ### Step 2: Stage your changed files

+- On the right-hand panel, you will see a list of files that you have modified under "Unstaged Files".
+    - These are changes which you could include in your commit.
+- Choose the changes you want to include in your commit and move then from the `Unstaged Files` area to the `Staged Files` area:
+    - To include all changes, click the `Stage all changes` button.
-- Hover over any files you wish to commit and select the `Stage File` button.
+    - To include only some changes, hover over individual files and click the `Stage File` button one at a time.
 This will move that file from the `Unstaged Files` area to the `Staged Files` area.
-- Any files that are in the `Staged Files` section will be included in your commit.
+- ⚠️ Any files that you move into the `Staged Files` section will be included in your commit.
 - Only select files that you wish to be included in this commit!
 Each commit should correspond to a single change or group of related changes.
 For example, when updating both code and documentation, commit your code changes and your documentation changes separately.
-- If you wish to include all changes to all files, use the `Stage all changes` button.

 <figure markdown="span">
     ![Unstaged files](../../img/making-commits-2.png){width="600"}